weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 ### Remove permissions from a role

 Permissions can be removed from a role at any time.
+Removing all permissions from a role will not delete the role itself.

 This example removes from the "devrel" role permissions to: